Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

 To add a new HTTP action, you need to do two things:

 * create an HTTP action class,
-* add a route definition, referencing the action class.
+* add a route definition, mapping a specific URL to the action class.

 Optionally, you can also:

-* create a template (view) for said action,
+* create a template (view) for said action if it's going to return a HTML response,
 * create a [custom HTTP request class](../Custom_Http_Requests.md) for the action, if the action takes any request parameters.

 ## Creating an HTTP Action Class

-All HTTP action classes:
+All HTTP action classes must:

-* reside in the `src/Http/Action` folder,
 * implement the `Noctis\KickStart\Http\Action\ActionInterface` interface,
-* contain a method named `process()` which returns an object of a class implementing the `Psr\Http\Message\ResponseInterface` interface.
+* implement a method named `process()` which returns a response object, i.e. an implementation of the `Psr\Http\Message\ResponseInterface`.

-Let's start by creating a class named `FormAction` in the `src/Http/Action` folder:
+Let's start by creating a class named `FormAction` in the `src/Http/Action` folder, which is the standard location for HTTP action classes:

 ```php
 <?php